Learning Styles Guide for Every Teacher in 2025

 - Theorist: Learn through abstract conceptualization and models

-3. Anthony Gregorc's Mind Styles
+3. Anthony Gregorc's mind styles

-According to Gregorc, we have four learning styles which are described in pairs of opposing concepts, namely:
+According to Gregorc, we have four learning styles, which are described in pairs of opposing concepts, namely:

-4. Visual, Auditory and Kinesthetic Learners (VAK)
+4. Visual, Auditory, and Kinesthetic learners (VAK)

-The VAK learning style model identifies the three primary sensory modalities that individuals use to receive and process information.
+The VAK learning style model identifies the three primary sensory modalities individuals use to receive and process information.
 I.e., visual, auditory, and kinesthetic

 The VAK model is widely used in educational training.
 It's a useful tool for identifying general preferences and tendencies.